Rainbow Capitalism: The Corporate Love Affair with Pride Month

 June is a happy time.
 The sun is shining, birds are singing, and, most importantly, all the major corporations have slapped a rainbow on…

 June is a happy time.
 The sun is shining, birds are singing, and, most importantly, all the major corporations have slapped a rainbow on their logos.
-Ah yes, the annual tradition where companies declare their undying love and support for the LGBTQ+ community.
-It’s like a corporate version of “coming out,” except it’s less about courage and more about cash.
+It’s the annual tradition where companies declare their undying love and support for the LGBTQ+ community.
+A corporate version of “coming out,” except it’s less about courage and more about cash.

 But wait, what’s this?
 A selective rainbow?
 No Pride in certain regions?
 Surely not!
-Yet, here we are, witnessing a curious phenomenon.
-In the West, it’s a glittery parade of virtue signaling.
+Yet, here we are.
+In the West, it’s a parade of virtue signaling.
 Logos everywhere burst with color, shouting, “We care!
 We really, really care!”
 But travel to other parts of the world, and the rainbows disappear faster than you can say “bottom line.”

 This routine of virtue signaling, hypocrisy, and the almighty dollar is truly a sight to behold.
 Companies flaunt their rainbow badges where it’s trendy and profitable, but in regions where such displays might cause a financial hiccup, they stick to their monochrome ways.
 It’s almost as if their undying support has an asterisk: *terms and conditions apply.